Combine-Pathfinder-Palisade/combine-public-docs/docs/Combine-AWS/deploying-maintaining/how-tos/deploying-testing/how-to-combine-deployment.md

 ### Prerequisites

-Java installed on the server from which you are deploying.
+- Java installed on the server from which you are deploying.

-A role or set of credentials to use for the deployment.
-(See the Combine provided `combine-provisioning.yaml` CloudFormation template for an example.)
+- IAM Role or other IAM Credentials to use for the deployment.
+(See the Combine provided `combine-provisioning.yaml` CloudFormation template for an example of necessary permissions.)

-Latest Combine JAR file:
+- Latest Combine JAR file: `combine-aws-account-automation-3.13.x.jar`.

-`combine-aws-account-automation-3.13.x.jar`.

-Latest Bouncy Castle JAR file for Provider, PKI, and Util in a `lib/` directory:
+- Latest Bouncy Castle JAR file for Provider, PKI, and Util in a `lib/` directory:

-bcpkix-jdk18on-1.78.1.jar
-bcprov-jdk18on-1.78.1.jar
-bcutil-jdk18on-1.78.1.jar
+  - `bcpkix-jdk18on-1.78.1.jar`
+  - `bcprov-jdk18on-1.78.1.jar`
+  - `bcutil-jdk18on-1.78.1.jar`

-Combine has been tested with Version 1.78.1 and 1.79.
+  - Combine has been tested with Version 1.78.1 and 1.79.
 Combine requires the Bouncy Castle distribution for JDK 18 and above.

-(Optionally) A `clients.json` file prepared by you to enable fully automated actions.
+- (Optionally) A `clients.json` file prepared by you to enable fully automated actions.

 ### `clients.json` Example